Submitty/submitty.github.io/_docs/instructor/assignment_preparation/index.md

    electronic format.

-   **_Student File Submission_** There are two types of gradeables where students can submit their files to Submitty, directly uploading to the website, or by submitting the files using a version control system (VCS).
+   **_Student File Submission_** There are two types of gradeables where students can submit their files to Submitty: directly uploading to the website, or submitting the files using a version control system (VCS).
    These should be used for homework/project/exercise where students will directly upload files (e.g., code, pdfs, images, etc.) to Submitty for grading.
 (For help with VCS gradeables, view [Submission via Version Control](/instructor/assignment_preparation/submission_version_control) ).